-- Select the page layout, then press <). - The print setting screen will reappear.
+- Select the page layout, then press < ( ): >. - ► The print setting screen will reappear.

 Bordered Prints with white borders along the edges.
 Borderless Prints with no borders.
 If your printer cannot print borderless prints, the print will have borders.
-Bordered 1 Imprints the shooting information ^{1} on the border on 9x13 cm or larger prints. xx-up Option to print 2, 4, 8, 9, 16, or 20 images on one sheet.
-20-up 🖬 35-up 🗔 Prints 20 or 35 images as thumbnails on A4 or Letter size paper 2 . • Imprints the shooting information1 with [20-up ⊞].
+Bordered f Imprints the shooting information1 on the border on 9x13 cm or larger prints. xx-up Option to print 2, 4, 8, 9, 16, or 20 images on one sheet.
+20-up III 35-up 🛄 Prints 20 or 35 images as thumbnails on A4 or Letter size paper2. • Imprints the shooting information1 with [20-up ].
 Default The page layout varies depending on the printer model or its settings.

-- 1: From the Exif data, the camera name, lens name, shooting mode, shutter speed, aperture, exposure compensation amount, ISO speed, white balance, etc., will be imprinted. - 2: After ordering the prints with "Digital Print Order Format (DPOF)" (p.343), printing by following "Direct Printing of Print-Ordered Images" (p.346) is recommended. - If the image's aspect ratio is different from the printing paper's aspect ratio, the image may be cropped significantly when you print it as a borderless print.
+- \1: From the Exif data, the camera name, lens name, shooting mode, shutter speed, aperture, exposure compensation amount, ISO speed, white balance, etc., are imprinted. - \2: After ordering the prints with "Digital Print Order Format (DPOF)" (p.329), printing by following "Direct Printing of Print-Ordered Images" (p.332) is recommended.

+If the image's aspect ratio is different from the printing paper's aspect ratio, the image may be cropped significantly when you print it as a borderless print.
 If the image is cropped, the print may look grainier due to the fewer number of pixels.